Skip to content

 💬 From Chris's Classroom

 Comparing species in the same environment is the move that turns this from a vocabulary lesson into a real analysis.
-The first year I taught it, I had kids do "structures and functions" for a frog, then a polar bear, then a saguaro cactus, all separately.
-They knew the words but couldn't see the bigger picture.
-Now I do it differently.
-I pick ONE environment (a Texas pond, the Sahara Desert, the Antarctic ice, a coral reef) and have kids analyze three or four species that all live there together.
+The trap to avoid is having kids do "structures and functions" for a frog, then a polar bear, then a saguaro cactus, all separately.
+They learn the words but can't see the bigger picture.
+If I were teaching this, I'd pick ONE environment (a Texas pond, the Sahara Desert, the Antarctic ice, a coral reef) and have kids analyze three or four species that all live there together.
 Same environment, different bodies, different strategies.
 That's where it clicks.
 They start to see that survival isn't about one perfect body design.
 It's about how each species' body fits its job in the place where it lives.
 The pond is my favorite because every kid has seen one, and they can list the species without being prompted: frog, turtle, heron, fish, dragonfly, duck.
 Pick any three and the comparison takes care of itself.

 ⚠️ Misconceptions Your Students May Have